 Related Post: How Does Debt Consolidation Work?
 Is It a Good Idea?

 Which is better?
 Debt avalanche vs debt snowball.

-There are two main repayment methods of debt.
+There are two main repayment methods for debt.
 They are both very famous but how they apply makes them a little different.
 Here in this section, you will learn the difference between the debt snowball and the debt avalanche method.

 So let’s explain them.

 The debt avalanche method is a little bit opposite of the debt snowball.
-In this method, you pay off the debts with the highest interest rate first and then the second-highest interest debt and so on until all are paid off.
+In this method, you pay off the debts with the highest interest rate first and then the second-highest interest debt, and so on until all are paid off.

 You list down all the debts in descending order by the amount of interest rate.
 Then start paying the highest interest rate debt first while paying the minimum amount on all the other debts.